-Prerogative - Prerogative defines the legal authority for the creation of the classified agency or non-classified entity and the individual(s) who are permitted to make appointments.
+Prerogative - Prerogative defines the legal authority for the creation of the provincial agencies or other entities and the individual(s) who are permitted to make appointments.
 For example, "Prerogative: Mandatory legislation, Minister’s O.I.C. means it was established under mandatory legislation with appointments made by the Lieutenant Governor in Council (O.I.C.) and at the prerogative of the minister.

 The following abbreviations are used to denote the prerogative throughout the text:

-Type - Type refers to the function of a classified.
+Type - Type refers to the function of a provincial agency.
 For example: Type: ADA means that the agency is an advisory agency.
-Non-classified entities designated as N/A are those excluded from the financial and administrative requirements of the Management Board of Cabinet, but to which the government makes at least one appointment (e.g., university boards and police services boards).
+Other entities designated as N/A are those excluded from the financial and administrative requirements of the Management Board of Cabinet, but to which the government makes at least one appointment (e.g., university boards of governors and police services boards).
 For a detailed description, see Functions.

-Generic governance tools for classified agencies have been developed as one component of a series of changes
+Generic governance tools for provincial agencies have been developed as one component of a series of changes

 to modernize public services.
 They were developed by agencies for agencies to further support